Mig-uel/animated-dsa/big-o/README.md

 If we search by index, we can directly go that place in memory.
 This means that the time complexity is O(1).

 If you need to access things by index, arrays are a great data structure.
 If you are going to be adding and removing a lot of items, arrays are not a great data structure.
 Either way, you are making your decisions based on the time complexity.

+# Recap

+There are different words or phrases that we use to describe the time complexity of an algorithm.
+Here are some of the most common ones:

+- O(n^2): is a loop inside a loop.
+This is the slowest time complexity.
+Also called quadratic time complexity.

+- O(n): is proportional to the input size.
+This is a linear time complexity.

+- O(log n): is logarithmic time complexity.
+This is when we are dividing the input size in half.
+We will hear the term "divide and conquer" a lot.
+This is the fastest time complexity.

+- O(1): is constant time complexity.
+This is when the number of operations does not change as the input size changes.
+This is the most efficient time complexity.

+[Big-O Cheat Sheet](https://www.bigocheatsheet.com/) is a great resource to have.
+It has a lot of information about Big-O notation and time complexity.
+It also has a lot of examples and explanations.